elmarsto/sbstr8/README.md

 Stop posting like it’s 1999.

-# What is the Martrix?
+# What is Substrate?

  - A maximalist, ultra-modern, opinionated blog starter for rich, interactive storytelling by creatives who code in Typescript React.

 ## Why another starter?

 Because ‘small and simple’ usually means ‘limited’.
 Your posts could be more than just plain text; they could be *experiences*.
 Go ahead, flex your creative (o)pinions. 🪽

 If you really want a minimalist no-JS blogging engine, you could do much worse than [Soupault](https://soupault.app), and if you *really, really* hate complexity, there is the elegant, spare [Gemini](https://gemini.circumlunar.space).
-For good and for ill, that’s not what the Martrix is about.
+For good and for ill, that’s not what Substrate is about.

 But what if you want to do media-rich storytelling, but coding in Typescript and React isn’t your jam?
 In this case, please do check out the professional choice for interactive storytelling, the superlative [Vev](https://vev.design).
 Yet it’s not open source, and is not optimal for hosting e.g. arbitrary chunks of React.
 Vev low-code/no-code, which is great for professional journalists, but less great for those of us who don’t feel we’ve done any real work until there’s a `.tsx`.

-By contrast, the Martrix is code-first and [clastic](https://en.wiktionary.org/wiki/clastic).
-With the Martrix, and a basic knowledge of Typescript and React, your only limit is the imagination.
+By contrast, Substrate is code-first and [clastic](https://en.wiktionary.org/wiki/clastic).
+With Substrate, and a basic knowledge of Typescript and React, your only limit is the imagination.
 And while we rely on [Next’s tree shaking](https://nextjs.org/blog/next-10-2) to keep bundle size down, we prioritize immersiveness and creative freedom over counting kilobytes.
-The bundle size will be what the bundle size needs to be. **Because the Martrix is for creatives who code.**
+The bundle size will be what the bundle size needs to be. **Because Substrate is for creatives who code.**

 ## Caveats

   - **Currently in alpha!** Caveat Forker.
   - Mostly I’m just assembling my favourite libraries into a coherent whole; I stand upon the shoulders of veritable giants.
 I try to get out of the way as much as possible.
 E.g. you talk directly to Headless UI, Framer Motion, Babylon, etc. This also means that I hereby punt on most documentation issues; if you have a question about how to use one of the provided libraries, see the documentation for that library.

 ## Ingredients